PMC/moviestore-lab/README.md

 Naaa, this isnt a real store, just a Learning Project, but it could be real, someday maybe ? :P

-## General Info

-This project is a web application designed to provide movie-related information to users.
-It utilizes the [TMDB (The Movie Database)](https://www.themoviedb.org/) API to fetch and display movie data.

 ## Project Information

 Contributors: